 In one such project I then re-delivered/customised with an NGO my QA&CPD produced for Australian doctors to make it suitable for low income nations' doctors.
 We had successful national trials in Nepal validating our 'localisation' approach.
 And it was not just a patient issue.
-We were also aware of the poverty of doctors who did not have modern diagnostic equipment in their office and the psychological impact of that.
+We were also aware of the poverty of doctors who did not have modern diagnostic equipment in their office and the subsequent psychological impact on them.

-What is Al?
+What is AI?

-"AI" currently is general knowledge already within the public domain.
-This knowledge is mostly in ICT format however and is gleaned from multiple sources online.
-Not all sources are necessarily accurate or true however and AI is 'literal'.
+"Al" currently is general knowledge already within the public domain.
+This knowledge must already be in ICT format however and must be gleaned from multiple sources online.
+Not all sources are necessarily accurate or true however and Al is 'literal'.
 It does not necessarily question the veracity of such knowledge.